-Finneran was recently the lead event producer for “Not The White House Correspondents’ Dinner with Samantha Bee” shot live at DAR Constitution Hall in Washington, DC for TBS, Full Frontal Productions and Bond Events.
+Finneran was also the lead event producer for the Emmy-winning “Not The White House Correspondents’ Dinner with Samantha Bee” broadcast, shot live at DAR Constitution Hall in Washington, DC for TBS, Full Frontal Productions and Bond Events.
 Prior to that he was the supervising producer of televised coverage for the Papal visit to Philadelphia.
 In that role he ran the master control facility for the event, calling nine live remote feeds over two days and coordinating directly with the US and International TV pools that carried those feeds.
 In advance of the broadcast he supervised development of all remote facilities and shooting plans, and ran the production team creating detailed rundowns, schedules and interstitial graphic and playback elements.
 His team also supervised the live translation and captioning of the event and distribution to over 60 LED screens throughout the city.
 The production was completed with longtime production partner ESM Productions.

 Finneran is also the Digital Producer for the perennial “National Memorial Day Concert” and “A Capitol Fourth” live specials both for PBS, producing digital broadcast and social media content as well as supervising the live streams of both programs to multiple platforms.
 He recently led the two concerts through major digital upgrades, including their first-ever full-length live streams, Facebook Live celebrity appearances from the West Lawn of the US Capitol, and implementation of a new live clipping system that pushes live HD show clips to social media within minutes of their live broadcast.